amlamarra/IRC_Client/README.md

 # IRC Client
-This is an IRC client I'm writing in Python.
+This is an IRC client implemented in Python3.

 ```
 ------------------------------------------------------------